andrewvlgafc/PushIndex98/README.md

 More than 28 years have passed.
 I work as a system administrator, program in React and Node.js, live with the same VVD — sometimes it knocks me out for a day or two, but I'm used to it.
 And then, while sorting through old papers, I found that same letter from Microsoft.

-And unexpectedly, I realized that the idea that once seemed to me just a logical technical solution had, over the years, acquired quite recognizable names.
+And unexpectedly, I realized that the approach that once seemed to me just a logical technical solution had, over the years, acquired quite recognizable names.
+The push concept itself was not new — as I later learned, it had roots going back to the 1980s — but its application to web search indexing at that particular moment in time was what made the proposal specific.

 Google arrived at a similar model with PubSubHubbub (now WebSub).
 Microsoft and Yandex launched the **IndexNow** protocol in 2021.
 Cloudflare built it into its platform and automatically notifies search engines about changes.
 And back then, in '98, everything could have gone differently.

-I don't know whether the world reinvented what I had proposed.
+I don't know whether the world independently arrived at the same application of an already-known concept, or whether my proposal was simply too early for an industry still invested in crawling.
 I don't know whether search development would have taken a different path if Microsoft had answered differently.
 History has no subjunctive mood.
+But one thing is clear: even a straightforward application of a known idea to a specific problem can be rejected if it doesn't fit "current business needs."
 But when I look at modern cloud technologies and push notifications, I understand: the idea was right.
 It just came 15–20 years earlier than the world was ready to accept it.

 I didn't earn a cent from this.
 I didn't become famous.
 I have no proof — only memory and that same letter.
 But it seems to me that's enough.